 3. Eating, Mindfully!

-At camp we’re always on-the-go.
-Sometimes we, too, need to take time to really enjoy what’s happening right in the moment.
-That’s just what North Star Reach, the SeriousFun camp in Michigan, has in mind with it’s “Meditative Monk Meal.”
+At camp, we’re always on the go.
+Sometimes we, too, need to take time to really enjoy what’s happening right at the moment.
+That’s just what North Star Reach, the SeriousFun camp in Michigan, has in mind with its meditative meal tradition.
 Here's what goes down: